-- By sector of the local and regional economy; i.e., maritime service sector, surface transportation sector, etc.; - By commodity group, i.e., containerized cargo, steel and autos/light trucks; and - By the residency of individuals directly employed by the activity at the marine terminals within the Oakland Harbor.
+- By sector of the local and regional economy, i.e., maritime service sector, surface transportation sector, etc. - By commodity group, i.e., containerized cargo, steel, and autos/light trucks - By the residency of individuals directly employed by the activity at the marine terminals within the Oakland Harbor

-The 2017 impact estimates for the Seaport are based on the results of personal and telephone interviews with 253 businesses in the Bay Area maritime industry.
-These interviews were conducted in 2016.
+The 2021 impact estimates for the Seaport are based on the results of personal and telephone interviews with 358 businesses in the Bay Area maritime industry.
 The interviews were used to identify employment, salaries, business revenue, residency of employees, cargo handling productivity and dependency of the business activity on cargo shipments and receipts transported through the Seaport facilities.
 In addition, an induced multiplier has been developed by the U.S. Bureau of Economic Analysis to measure the impacts of purchases by those directly employed through marine activity in the Seaport.
 Similarly, an indirect impact model has been developed to estimate the impacts of local purchases by firms dependent upon Seaport activity.